 There is currently no set standard for CRP blood levels, and guidelines vary.

-However, as a general rule, the following classifications apply to CRP:
+However, as a general rule, the

 - Levels between 3 mg/L and 10 mg/L are mildly elevated and usually result from chronic conditions such as diabetes, hypertension, or lifestyle factors including tobacco smoking and being sedentary.